Nature Arts Education at The Morton Arboretum

 He explained that when shooting in RAW, use your EV control to drive the histogram to the right (light side).
 Why?
 When post-processing on the computer (necessary with RAW photos), the image can be more easily readjusted to provide details with minimum noise (grain) in the final photo.
 JPEGs on the other hand can be shot with a balanced histogram.
 Additional topics included were what to expect at different aperture settings as related to depth of field, special tilted lenses, photographing birds in flight and much more.

-Rod’s seminar was very well received and credit was given to the Arb and MAPS for arranging this.
+Rod’s seminar was very well received and credit was given to the Arboretum and MAPS for arranging this.

 Need help identifying a plant?

 Photo Sharing and Critiquing Opportunity